arjunvenkat/web-dev-assessments/loops.md

    hello 4
    </pre>

-   How could you change the following script?
+   How could you edit the following script?

    <pre>
    5.times do